Understanding food assistance

 - strengthen national and regional food reserves and food crisis alert and prevention systems

-- addressing food insecurity through:
+- address food insecurity through:

 - emergency food assistance